 Events center around the arrival of spring and the lengthening of the days.
 There are natural phenomena and annual holidays to enjoy.
 You can celebrate waffles and beer, watch sporting events and fashion expos, or attend music festivals that rival others held around the world.

-Due to its northern position on the earth and proximity to the north pole, Scandinavian countries have some unique natural phenomena to check out.
+- Northern Lights: Due to its northern position on the earth and proximity to the north pole, Scandinavian countries have some unique natural phenomena to check out.
 Take the opportunity to see the aurora borealis, or the northern lights, until April.
-Other interesting phenomena include the polar night and polar day effect, like the "midnight sun."
+Other interesting phenomena include the polar night and polar day effect, like the midnight sun.

-- Mid-March: There are many skiing events in Norway come March.
+- Raw Air Skiing Competition: There are many skiing events in Norway come March.
 January and February are dark and the coldest months in Norway, so if you want a ski vacation, consider March.
 Raw Air, a 10-day extreme ski jumping and ski flying competition in Norway takes place in March.
 It starts in Holmenkollen and then the athletes travel to Lillehammer, then Granåsen in Trondheim before it all ends with a super final in Vikersund.

-- March 25: Waffle Day in Sweden is celebrated by eating waffles.
+- Waffle Day: On March 25, Sweden has a whole day to celebrate waffles.
 The name comes from the Swedish, Vårfrudagen, which translates to Our Lady's Day (Feast of the Annunciation) so there was originally a religious connection.

-- Late March to April: The Reykjavik Blues Festival, features well-known Blues artists from around the world and is hosted in Iceland.
+- Reykjavik Blues Festival: This music festival features well-known blues artists from around the world and is hosted in Iceland in late-March to early-April.

 March Travel Tips